 Sales Office/Service Center Expansion.
 The Company opens sales offices in attractive target markets which can be serviced by existing facilities and expand the Company's service areas.
 As demand at a particular sales office reaches a sufficient level, the sales office can be upgraded to a service center with field service capabilities by the addition of field technicians, service personnel and equipment.
 The Company's sales offices and service centers direct waste into the Company's waste management facilities.
 This allows the Company to expand its service areas with low risk capital investment and to maximize throughput with minimal incremental cost by obtaining additional wastes to be handled by the Company's service centers and waste management facilities.
-Since January 1, 1993, the Company has added eight sales offices and one service center, and three sales offices have been upgraded to service centers.
+Since January 1, 1993, the Company has added eight sales offices and three sales offices have been upgraded to service centers.
 New Waste Management Services.
 Industrial waste generators are demanding alternatives to traditional waste disposal methods in order to increase recycling and reclamation and to minimize the end disposal of hazardous waste into the environment.
 The Company utilizes its technological expertise and innovation to improve and expand the range of services which it offers to its customers.
 The Company has commercialized a hazardous waste treatment system, the Clean Extraction System ("CES"), to extract toxic compounds from industrial wastewaters by utilizing non-toxic liquid carbon dioxide at high pressures.
 CES offers for certain wastewater streams a recycling alternative to incineration or injection into deep underground wells.
 The Company has also recently signed a development agreement with Molten Metal Technology, Inc., an environmental technology company developing a proprietary technology known as Catalytic Extraction Processing which uses a molten metal bath as a catalyst and solvent to break down the molecular structures of various hazardous wastes into their elements for recycling or reuse.

 Capitalization on Industry Consolidation.
 The Company believes that its large industrial customers will ultimately require a comprehensive range of waste treatment capabilities to be provided by a select number of service providers.
 This trend will put smaller operators at a competitive disadvantage due to their size and limited financial resources.
 To respond to its customers' needs, the Company has increased the range of waste management services it offers and has followed a strategy of acquiring companies in existing, contiguous and new market areas.
 Since its formation in 1980, the Company has completed 12 acquisitions, each of which has proven successful in expanding the Company's market share and cash flow.
 The Company continues to investigate and discuss other potential acquisitions of permitted facilities in order to enhance service to its existing customer base and expand its customer base to include new regional and super-regional waste generators.
-The Company has signed a letter of intent with Chemical Waste Management, Inc. which would allow the Company to expand its Chicago waste management facility into an adjoining site.
-See "Business--Properties--Hazardous Waste Management Facilities--Chicago, IL."
 Acquisitions within the Company's existing areas of operation serve to capture incremental market share, while geographic expansion creates new market opportunities.